leabs/Wordpress-Custom-Theme/wp-content/plugins/secondary-title/readme.txt

 == Description ==

-**Secondary Title** is a simple, light-weight plugin that adds an alternative title to posts, pages and/or [custom post types](http://codex.wordpress.org/Post_Types) which you can display automatically, with a shortcode or by using PHP.
+**Secondary Title** is a simple, light-weight plugin that adds an alternative title to posts, pages and/or [custom post types](http://codex.wordpress.org/Post_Types) which can be displayed automatically, with a shortcode or by using PHP.

 The plugin comes with an extra settings page which allows you to customize the plugin according to your needs.
 You can change:

 * [post types](http://codex.wordpress.org/Post_Types), categories and specific post IDs the secondary title will be shown on,
-* whether the secondary title should be automatically inserted with the standard title (*Auto show*),
+* whether the secondary title should be automatically added to the standard title (*Auto show*),
 * the format both titles are being shown (only works when *Auto show* is activated),
-* the position where the secondary title input field should be displayed (above or below the standard title) within the admin interface,
+* the position where the secondary title input field should be displayed (above or below the standard title) within the admin interface (Classic Editor only),
 * whether the secondary title should only be displayed in the main post and not within widgets etc.,
-* if the secondary title should be usable in [permalinks](http://codex.wordpress.org/Using_Permalinks).
+* if the secondary title should be usable in [permalinks](http://codex.wordpress.org/Using_Permalinks),
+* and even more.

 **Please see the [official website](https://www.koljanolte.com/wordpress/plugins/secondary-title/documentation/) for a full documentation.**